nataliaburrey/Financial_Database_Application/README.md

 ## Introduction

 In this Challenge I created a Jupyter notebook with analysis of the ETF data that a SQL database stores.
-Different data manipulations, like SELECTing data into the separate dataframe, JOINing different tables withing a database, slising data with ORDER and LIMIT function for the purpose of financial analyses.
+Different data manipulations, like SELECTing data into the separate dataframe, JOINing different tables within a database, slicing data with ORDER and LIMIT function for the purpose of financial analyses.

 You can find my report, including the answers to the questions from the Challenge instructions in etf_analyzer.ipynb file.
 For each line of code there is comments.
 Necessary titles for professionally styled interactive hvplot visualizations are included.